sandropc1/sandro_2024/README.md

 with Tailwind CSS 3.0. ⚡️ Made with Astro, TypeScript, ESLint, Prettier, Tailwind CSS.

-Clone this project and use it to create your own Astro blog.
+Clone this project and use it to create your own page in Portuguese, don't forget to create and commit changes to your branch and don't overwrite anything in main.
 You can check the [Astro templates demo](https://creativedesignsguru.com/demo/astro-boilerplate/).

 ## Features